ybbond/ybbond/content/posts/Non Null Type Inference After Null Checking in Flutter.md

 which used to be [in this page of docs](https://dart.dev/null-safety), but currently not exists.

-From that documentation text, implied that non-null inference can be done in a local scope.So if we define new local variable and do null check on that var, Flutter will gladly say: “OK homie, peace out ✌️”.
+From that documentation text, implied that non-null inference can be done in a local scope.
+So if we define new local variable and do null check on that var, Flutter will gladly say: “OK homie, peace out ✌️”.

 ```diff
 diff --git a/lib/main.dart b/lib/main.dart